Sheratan095/ft_irc/Notes.md

 TO DO bot

-TO DO when ctrl + c in nc
+DONE when ctrl + c in nc
 Client 4 is trying to disconnect in a strange way Client with fd: 4 disconnected
 Client with fd: 4 disconnected